DanferWang/Basic_Level_work/corpora_size/readme.md

 ## Results by the size

+results_by_size.ipynb

 With the same size, we try to find which corpus has the best performance each time among 50 samplings.
-The figures firstly show the plots of kappa and balanced accuracy under GlobalModel, LocalModel, and TransferModel.
+The figures only show the plots of kappa and box plots under GlobalModel, LocalModel, and TransferModel.
+The balanced accuracy is shown in the notebook.

 ### GlobalModel